saduineveld/DEQN_workshop/Day_2/DEQN_library/README.md

 1. Create a folder for the model
 2. Add a `Dynamics.py` file.
 This should define the following (for an example see the analytic or sudden_stop models):
    - a variable called `shock_values`: This should be a tensor where rows are possible outcomes used for quadrature approximation
-   - a variable called and `schock_probs`: this should contain the associated probabilities
+   - a variable called and `shock_probs`: this should contain the associated probabilities
    - A function called `total_step_spec_shock`: this should take two inputs: previous state and previous policy value.
 It applies the specific shock index and returns the state assuming the given shock has happened.
 Used for conditional expectation.
    - A function called `total_step_random`: this should take two inputs: previous state and previous policy value.
 It applies